darcymiranda/PFire/docs/XFireProtocol.md

 ### Group List Message

-This message is sent to the client by the server to notify it of the list of groups associated with that client.
+This message is sent to the client by the server to notify it of the list of groups the client has created.

 #### Properties